Cartilage Piercing Prices: How Much Do They Cost?

 You’ll probably leave the shop with a few extra things in addition to your new cartilage piercing and the earring in it.
 You may want to buy extra earrings for when your piercing is healed and you can change it.

 Also, more likely than not, you will be encouraged to purchase aftercare products to use while your cartilage piercing is healing.
-It’s highly recommended that you use appropriate aftercare products as suggested by your piercer.
+It’s highly recommended that you use appropriate aftercare products, ideally as suggested by your piercer.

 Why The Cheapest Prices Aren’t Always The Best Option